seqan/needle/README.md

 make test
 ```

+If you are interested in building the documentation, just use the command: `make doc`

 ## Create an IBF
 In order to create an IBF a number of sequence files have to be given.
 All sequence file formats from seqan3 are accepted as an input (fasta, fastq, embl,... and their compressed forms).
 With the parameter m can be defined, which of these sequence files belong together, either because they are the result of paired-end sequencing or they are multiple replicates of the same experiment.
 If no specification with m is given, every sequence file is seen as one experiment.
 For paired-end experiments one can use the flag '--paired' to indicate this, so two consecutive sequence files are seen as belonging together.
 (This is equivalent to using -m 2 for all experiments.)
 Besides, the false positive rate of the IBF has to be specified with parameter f.